Inter Pipeline inks deals on 60% of output from new Alberta petchem plant

-EnergyInter Pipeline inks deals on 60% of output from new Alberta petchem plant

-Canada's Inter Pipeline Ltd (IPL.TO), which is fighting a hostile takeover bid from Brookfield Infrastructure Partners (BIP.N), on Thursday said it has signed contracts with buyers for 60% of production from its Alberta petrochemical plant.
+CALGARY, Alberta (Reuters) - Canada’s Inter Pipeline Ltd, which is fighting a hostile takeover bid from Brookfield Infrastructure Partners, on Thursday said it has signed contracts with buyers for 60% of production from its Alberta petrochemical plant.

 The C$4 billion ($3.20 billion) Heartland Petrochemical Project has emerged as a central asset in Brookfield’s bid to buy the Calgary-based energy infrastructure company.
 Inter says the Heartland plant will open up new markets and boost earnings, but cost overruns and slow progress in securing buyers for the polypropylene pellets it will produce have weighed on the company’s stock.